Working With the Managing Agent

 The only official body concerned with leasehold block management and representing managing agents is the Association of Residential Managing Agents (ARMA).
 Members range from those who manage a few blocks to national companies who manage many.
-Their role is summarised in the words of ARMA as “the role of a managing agent is a complex business.
+Their role is summarised in the words of ARMA as “block management is a complex business.
 It requires a full understanding of the structure and meaning of leases and a thorough knowledge of the statutory requirements of the landlord and tenant legislation along with compliance with the recognised Codes of Practice.
 Not to mention proper accounting procedures, an understanding of building requirements in terms of maintenance and insurance and a good grounding in all relevant Health and Safety and employment legislation“.